 The CTSI has a total of 10 points.
-CTSI is a cumulative result of evaluation of the Balthazar grade and pancreatic necrosis.
+CTSI is a cumulative result of an evaluation of the Balthazar grade and pancreatic necrosis.
 The respective Balthazar grade is serially scored from 0 to 4.

 The extent of pancreatic necrosis determines the number of points allotted as described below:

 - No necrosis: 0 points

 - More than 50 % necrosis: 6 points

 Useful through varied etiologies of pancreatitis, such as alcohol-induced or gallstone-induced pancreatitis, a score of more than or equal to 3 prognosticates a severe form of pancreatitis.

 The parameters studied can be memorized with the acronym “PANCREAS”.
 They are as follows: